On branched covering representation of 4-manifolds: Definitions and results in the PL category

 Next theorems represent the extensions of the previous one to bounded and open 4-manifolds, respectively, that we will prove in this paper.
-In order to state and prove them, we recall the notion of ribbon surface in $B^4$.
+In order to state and prove them, we recall the notion of ribbon surface in $B^4$ and introduce the ribbon fillability property for simple branched coverings of $S^3$.

-A properly embedded PL surface $S \subset B^4$ is a \emph{ribbon surface} if and only if it can be realized by pushing inside $B^4$ the interior of a PL immersed surface $S' \subset S^3 = \Bd B^4$, whose only self-intersections consist of transversal double arcs like that one depicted in Figure \ref{doublearc/fig}.
-Up to PL isotopy of ribbon surfaces in $B^4$ the surface $S$ is uniquely determined by the surface $S'$, which is called the 3-dimensional diagram of $S$, and in the Figures we will always draw the latter to represent the former. \begin{Figure}[htb]{doublearc/fig} \fig{}{00.doublearc.eps} {}{A self-intersection arc in the diagram of a ribbon surface.} \end{Figure}
+A properly embedded PL surface $S \subset B^4$ is a \emph{ribbon surface} if and only if it can be realized by pushing inside $B^4$ the interior of a PL immersed surface $S' \subset S^3 = \Bd B^4$, whose only self-intersections consist of transversal double arcs like the one depicted in Figure \ref{doublearc/fig}.
+Up to PL isotopy of ribbon surfaces in $B^4$ the surface $S$ is uniquely determined by the surface $S'$, which is called the 3-dimensional diagram of $S$, and in the Figures we will always draw the latter to represent the former.